Introduction To Women’s rights in India

 The legislature of the country in order to provide adequate rights to the women passed many legislations.
 Some of the legislation are as follows:-

 - The Medical Termination of Pregnancy Act, 1971– This Act provides for the termination of certain pregnancies by registered medical practitioners within a given tie period.
-Determination of sex is punishable under this act.
+The determination of sex is punishable under this act.

 - The Hindu Succession Act, 1956 -This Act provided for equal inheritance rights to women.